Is Gambling Legal in Tennessee?

 - Casino Games such as Slot Machines and Roulette

-Tennessee has probably some of the more strict rules and policies on charitable gambling.
-Some of these rules include; an organization is only allowed to conduct one event per year, a 501c3 must be active for at least five years to qualify, and only two organizations can have an event at the same location in a given month.
-Pretty strict rules if you ask me.
-In the 2014 fiscal year, charitable gaming in Tennessee grossed $8.3 million.
+Tennessee laws are even strict for charitable gambling.
+For example, charities can only host one event per year.
+A 501c3 must be active for at least five years to qualify, and only two organizations can have an event at the same location in a given month.
+In 2014 charitable gaming in Tennessee grossed $8.3 million.